 Managing Classifications in a Channel

-Learning Objectives
+Learning objectives

 - Create, organize, and customize a classification hierarchy within a distribution channel

-- Manage nodes: add, modify, move
+- Manage nodes: add, edit, and move them

 Before you begin, ask yourself the following questions: